-The instant love between Elise de Farone, the one they robbed at the very first chapter of the book who ended up as their tutor, and Sallot Leon is tolerable at least but there are some scenes that has put a frown on my face.
-This too, like the other aspects in the book, could’ve been alot better and I wish there were other love interest for Sal to level up the excitement and to have at least a sense of wonder in this book.
+The instant love between Elise de Farone, the one they robbed at the very first chapter of the book who ended up as their tutor, and Sallot Leon is tolerable at least but there are some scenes that have put a frown on my face.
+This romance thing could’ve been a lot better and I wish there were other love interests for Sal to level up the excitement and to keep readers like me hooked a little bit more.

-Plot.
 Clichés.
-Almost everything that happened here I’ve seen/read before both in real life and in different novels.
-Again, this feels like Throne of Glass but Sarah J. Maas and Linsey Miller have different writing styles and both are good in their own ways but as an unbiased reader, I found Maas’ writing more captivating and professional not because I like her so much but because it really just is.
-But considering the fact that Maas is not new in this fantasy writing thing, Miller’s writing style is not appalling or dreadful by any means.
+Like I said earlier, almost everything that happened in this book I’ve seen/read before both in real life and in different novels.
+Again, this feels like Throne of Glass but Sarah J. Maas and Linsey Miller have different writing styles and both are good in their own ways but I found Maas’ writing more captivating and professional not because I like her so much but because it really just is.
+But considering the fact that Maas is not new in this fantasy writing thing, Miller’s writing style is not dreadful at least!

-Despite my complaints about this book, I think this is still worth reading if you’re in for a fun ride.
-The representation is amazing and this is overall entertaining however cliché this is.
+Despite my minor complaints about this book, I think this is still worth reading if you’re in for a fun ride.
+The representation is amazing and this is overall entertaining.
 It wasn’t that bad if you can tolerate familiarity.
-I still recommend this book and I think I am still going to read the next book as I am curious about what would happen next, especially to Sallot and Elise.
-Maybe the Mask of Shadows #2 might be more impressive than #1.
-Who knows, right?
+I still recommend this book and I think I am still going to read the next book because I am really curious about what will happen next, especially to Sallot and Elise.

 I recommend this book to people who enjoyed reading the Throne of Glass Series by Sarah J. Maas, Red Queen by Victoria Aveyard and to anyone who likes assassins, bloody competitions, diversity and strong protagonists.